Want a Weight Loss Secret?

-You hear about “shocking” you body with exercise, but how about shocking your body with your eating habits?
-If you are like most people (myself included since I start 360 mornings a year with oatmeal), you get used to eating the same foods day in and day out.
-It’s surprising to realize that you really do eat close to the same number of calories every day, be it a higher number or a lower number.
-Your body knows this and depends on this information to keep you fat.
+You hear about “shocking” your body with exercise, but how about shocking your body with changing what you eat?
+If you are like most people (me, me, me since I start most mornings with oatmeal or yogurt), you get used to eating the same foods day in and day out.
+It’s surprising to realize that you really do eat close to the same number of calories every day.
+Your body knows this and depends on it to keep your fat stores.

-If you are focused on eating only 1,200 calories a day your mind will find a way to throw a whole pizza in there just to keep your fat stores happy.
+If you focus on eating, say, 1,300 calories a day for example, your mind will find a way to throw in a whole pizza just to keep your fat stores happy.
 Just sayin’.

 If you vary what you eat, how much you eat, and what you do for exercise, something magical happens.
-Your life becomes more unpredictable and your body starts to respond…so does your brain.
-Humans thrive on variety.
-Surprising your body with both food- and exercise changes has the added benefit of empowering your mind.
+Your life becomes more unpredictable and your body starts to respond…and so does your brain.
+We humans thrive on variety even though we fight change (huh?).
+When you surprise your body with both food and exercise changes, it also strengthens your mind and resolve.

-The simplest way to excite your body and your mind is to plan each week as something different.
-The first week you might eat fewer carbohydrates (carbs) and more good fats, and the second week more carbs and less fat.
-The third week you might want to try vegetarian (which requires more creativity) and see how that works for you.
-Cycle back to the first week and start again, or plan something completely new.
-Make it unique and different.
+The simplest way to excite your body and mind is to plan each week as something different.
+The first week you might eat fewer carbohydrates and more good fats; the second week more carbs and less fat.
+The third week you might want to try vegetarian (creativity rocks*) as a change of pace.
+Cycle back to the first week and start again, or plan something completely new (paleo?).
+Just make it unique and different.

-Also allow yourself one day per week to not pay attention to how much and what you are eating.
-I’m not saying go whole hog on the binging.
-I am suggesting eating as any “normal” person who is not watching their weight would on a relaxed day.
-Just eat and enjoy.
-Then start with lower calories the next day again and cycle through your calorie-varying trick.
+Let yourself have one day a week to not pay attention to how much and what you are eating.
+I’m not saying go the hog wild and binge eat.
+Try eating like a person who is not watching their weight would on a relaxed day.
+Just eat and enjoy it.
+Then start with lower calories the next day, and cycle through your calorie-varying trick.